 For information on how to fill out a Contract for Services; click here.

 Any club or organization on campus may raise funds by selling goods or hosting a profitable event.
 This can be a great way to strengthen your club’s presence on campus and raise money for future endeavours.
-Fundraised monies for a club/organization will need to be spent/used within the academic year that they are raised.
+Money attained through fundraising must be expended within the academic year that they are collected.

 Prior to running/hosting any fundraising events or efforts, clubs and organizations must complete the Fundraising Form.
 This form will need to be completed and approved at least 1 month prior to the anticipated fundraiser date.

 Examples of fundraisers include but are not limited to the following:

 Once the fundraiser has been approved by all the appropriate departments, groups should then follow the event booking procedure and event guidelines (see sections “Meeting or Hosting an Event In Person” and “Campus Tabling”).

 Bake Sale Fundraisers

 Please note these specific guidelines for bake sale fundraisers.